Fears raised for north-east jobs and investment after Shell pulls out of Cambo oil field

 A Scottish Government spokesman said its position is clear “that unlimited extraction of fossil fuels is not consistent with our climate obligations and we continue to call on the UK Government, who have the power to act in this instance, to urgently re-assess all approved oil licenses where drilling has not yet commenced against our climate commitments”.

-He said a “just transition must be delivered across all of our communities”, adding: “Our £500 million Just Transition Fund – which we have called on the UK Government multiple times to match - will support the north-east and Moray as one of Scotland’s centres of excellence for the transition to a net zero economy, with our investment supporting transformation across the region.”
+The spokesman said a “just transition must be delivered across all of our communities”, adding: “Our £500 million Just Transition Fund, which we have called on the UK Government multiple times to match, will support the north-east and Moray as one of Scotland’s centres of excellence for the transition to a net zero economy, with our investment supporting transformation across the region.”